Close

 This page provides more comprehensive and updated information on Camp Lejeune claims:

-We understand this process is confusing for many who have suffered so much.
-So our lawyers provide a new update almost daily to give you the latest news on the litigation.
+Our lawyers are still working to give the latest update on the litigation, even though we are no longer taking new cases.
 We also recently reopened the comments below to answer any questions you may have or just give you a chance to say what is on your mind.

 Latest News on Camp Lejeune Water Contamination Lawsuit